 - If the defendant appears, the judge may enter a judgment against you after considering the defendant’s evidence.

-To learn more about how to request for dismissal after filing your claim in California read here.
+To learn more about how to request dismissal after filing your claim in California, read here.